 These shirataki noodle recipes are ready to replace spaghetti and meatballs

 You can taste the rainbow in this bowl of veggies and noodles slathered in a creamy peanut sauce.
 Prep this dish ahead for a week of lunches that don’t get less exciting as Monday wears into Friday.

 Can you beat a sauce made with almond butter?
 It’s mouth-watering in this recipe paired with onions, broccoli, and cabbage.
 You can also douse this dish in sriracha for an extra kick.

 You won’t even miss takeout.
 This stir-fry made with broccoli, mushrooms, ginger, and apple cider vinegar is as good as it gets.

 This 15-minute dish proves shirataki noodles and king oyster mushrooms make for a stunning combo.
+Who knew?

 The shirataki noodles soak up the flavorful tahini and sesame oil sauce in this dish.